usegalaxy-eu/website/index-metagenomics.md

 ### Analysis of metataxonomic data

 To analyze amplicon data, the **Mothur** and **QIIME** tool suites are available there.
-We integrated the workflows described in tutorials of Mothur and QIIME websites, as example of amplicon data analyses as well as support for the training material.
-These workflows, as any workflows available in ASaiM, can be adapted for a specific analysis or used as subworkflows by the users.
+We implemented the workflows described in tutorials of Mothur and QIIME websites, as example of amplicon data analyses as well as support for the training material.
+These workflows, as any workflows available there, can be adapted for a specific analysis or used as subworkflows by the users.

 ### Running as in EBI metagenomics

-The tools used in the EBI Metagenomics pipeline are also available in ASaiM.
-We integrate them also a [workflow](https://metagenomics.usegalaxy.eu/u/berenice/w/asaim-ebi-metagenomics-workflow-30) with the same steps as the [EBI Metagenomics pipeline (3.0)](https://www.ebi.ac.uk/metagenomics/pipelines/3.0).
+The tools used in the EBI Metagenomics pipeline are also available here and can be run as a [workflow](https://metagenomics.usegalaxy.eu/u/berenice/w/asaim-ebi-metagenomics-workflow-30) with the same steps as the [EBI Metagenomics pipeline (3.0)](https://www.ebi.ac.uk/metagenomics/pipelines/3.0).

 ![](http://asaim.readthedocs.io/en/latest/_images/ebi_metagenomics_workflow.png)

-However the parameters must be defined by the user as we can not find them on EBI Metagenomics documentation.
+However, the parameters must be adjusted by the user as we could not find them in the EBI Metagenomics documentation.

 ## Our Data Policy